roguevasquez/SQL/README.md

 # Rogue's SQL Portfolio: Multi-Dataset Analytics

 Welcome to my SQL portfolio!
-This repository showcases query projects built on realistic datasets, including a bookstore, Fortune 500 companies, a climate conference, and customer sales records.
-Each project demonstrates core SQL techniques like filtering, aggregation, joins, and subqueries to extract meaningful insights.
+This repository features query projects across diverse, realistic datasets—including a bookstore, Fortune 500 companies, a climate conference, customer sales records, and Spotify tracks.
+Each project showcases core SQL skills like filtering, aggregation, joins, and subqueries to uncover insights.

 ---

-## 📚 Bookstore Database Project
+## 📚 Bookstore Project
-Simulates a small bookstore with 50 book entries and tracks genre, pricing, stock, and ratings.
+A small bookstore with 50 titles tracking genres, prices, stock, and ratings.

-**Highlights:**
+**Key Skills:**
-- Filtered and ranked books by genre and price
+- Ranked books by price and genre
-- Calculated average and max prices per category
+- Calculated average/max prices
-- Queried inventory levels for business decisions
+- Queried inventory for business insights

 ---

-## 💼 Fortune 500 Companies Project
+## 💼 Fortune 500 Analysis
-Analyzes major U.S. companies by industry, benefits, and employee tenure.
+Examines U.S. companies by benefits, industry, and employee metrics.

-**Highlights:**
+**Key Skills:**
-- Filtered companies by benefits and time off
+- Filtered by benefits and PTO
-- Calculated revenue per employee
+- Revenue per employee calculations
-- Used `CASE` and `HAVING` for performance segmentation
+- Used `CASE` and `HAVING` for segmentation

 ---

-## 🌎 Climate Conference Project
+## 🌎 Climate Conference Insights
-Covers VIP attendees, event schedules, hotel reservations, and feedback loops for a climate conference.
+Analyzes VIP attendees, schedules, hotels, and feedback at a fictional conference.

-**Highlights:**
-- Connected attendees to events and hotels using joins
+**Key Skills:**
+- Joined attendee, event, and hotel data
-- Mapped peer feedback with a self-join
+- Self-joined feedback data
-- Analyzed RSVP responses and hotel booking trends
+- Analyzed RSVP and booking trends

 ---

-## 🧾 Customer & Order Analytics Project
+## 🧾 Customer Order Analytics
-Tracks order activity across January and February using a sales database.
+Tracks January and February orders in a regional sales database.

-**Highlights:**
+**Key Skills:**
 - Counted total and iPhone-specific orders
-- Joined customer and sales data to track purchases
+- Joined customer and order data
-- Calculated product-level revenue and location-based sales
+- Calculated revenue by product and location

 ---

+## 🎵 Spotify Track Analysis
+Explores audio features of songs using a Spotify dataset.

+**Key Skills:**
+- Ranked songs by energy, loudness, and popularity
+- Grouped by musical mode and time signature
+- Analyzed trends in danceability, acousticness, and instrumentalness

+---

 ## 🛠️ Technologies Used

-- **SQL** (PostgreSQL-style syntax)
+- **SQL** (SQLite & PostgreSQL-style syntax)
 - **Markdown** (for documentation)

 ---

-Feel free to explore the code and reach out if you have any questions!
+Feel free to explore the code and reach out with any questions!